 Financing service fees include fees Interactive Brokers paid to us regarding the margin financing and securities borrowing and lending activities provided by Interactive Brokers to our fully disclosed account customers for trading purposes.
 We generally charge a specific rate above the interest rate of the margin loan or funding from the clearing agents.
-In 2020, 2021 and 2022, the average annualized rate of financing service fees over the average balance of the margin loans provided by the clearing agents was 0.47%, 0.67% and 1.65%, respectively.
-The increase between 2021 and 2022 was primarily due to increasing federal benchmark rates in 2022.
+In 2021, 2022 and 2023, the average annualized rate of financing service fees over the average balance of the margin loans provided by the clearing agents was 0.67%, 1.65% and 3.18%, respectively.
+The increase of financing service fees in 2023 compared with 2022 was primarily due to increasing federal benchmark rates in 2023.